cvonk/esp8285-mqtt_light/README.md

 * Using a phone, involve the Google Assistent and say "turn light on".
 The red LED and relay should turn on.
 * Using a phone, involve the Google Assistent and say "turn light off".
 The red LED and relay should turn off.
+* Try the same with a Google Home device.

 ## Diagnostic